ucan-wg/ts-ucan/README.md

  `prf`, Proof, an optional nested token with equal or greater privileges.

- `att`, Attenuation, a list of resources and capabilities that the ucan grants.

  ### Signature
  A signature (using `alg`) of the base64 encoded header and payloaded concatenated together and delimited by `.`

 ## Build params
 Use `ucan.build` to help in formatting and signing a ucan.
-It takes the following parameter
+It takes the following parameters
 ```ts
 export type BuildParams = {
   // to/from